 - 1. In the Designer, select the One Identity Manager schema category. - 2.
 Select the table and start the Schema Editor with the Show table definition task. - 3.
-In the Table properties view, edit the table properties. - 4.
-Select the Database > Save to database and click Save.
+In the Table properties view, edit the table properties.

-• Table definition properties on page 68
+• Table definition properties on page 63